 - Swipe vertically to increase and decrease the volume.

 - Slide the ANC slider up one or two clicks to adjust noise cancelling intensity.

-Here are a list of gesture controls for calls:
+Here is a list of gesture controls for calls:

 - Tap once to accept or end a call.